 Lynn Camp Prong History

 The Middle Prong of Little River was settled in the late 1850s.
 These early settlements did not pose a threat to the headwaters of Lynn Camp and Thunderhead Prongs.
 However, large scale logging would come to the Middle Prong drainage in the 1920s.
 Consequently, vast changes came to the landscape.
 Railroads and logging towns would push into the headwaters of these streams.
 The Great Smoky Mountains National Park was formed in 1934.
-Unfortunately, logging would continue in and around Middle Prong through 1938 because of agreements with the existing lumbar companies.
+Unfortunately, logging would continue in and around Middle Prong through 1938 because of agreements with the existing lumber companies.

 Along with logging came the stocking of non-native trout species like rainbow and brown trout.
 The changes in their environment and competition from non-native species was too much for the brook trout.
 Before long, these special fish could no longer survive in much of their historic range.
 Driven to the highest headwater streams, brook trout were soon rare.